 Qoppa’s Java PDF libraries can be used within Mule ESB to automate PDF document processes within a workflow.
 PDF files can be transmitted as an input stream to any of our Java libraries.
 Follow the detailed steps showing how to integrate Qoppa’s PDF library jPDFProcess within a Mule flow.
 The following PDF functions available in […]

+Update: As of version v2019R1, cmykProfile.jar is now packaged inside Qoppa’s library jars and no longer requires to be added to the classpath.
 When rendering or optimizing images with a CMYK color space (DeviceCMYK), Qoppa’s PDF libraries and components need the cmykProfile.jar to be present in the classpath.
-If you forget to include this jar, you will get images with “weird” colors.
-Faces for instance will show with more intense, bright saturated colors (such as red and blue) […]
+If you forget to include this jar, […]

 First Release Date: August 17 2016 Version number: v2016R1 Java PDF Library: jPDFOptimizer v2016R1 Download Links Note: There may be a few API differences between this version and the previous one because Qoppa’s jPDFOptimizer library is now compiled in Java 6 and make use of Generics.
 It is important to bring the new jars into […]